NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 This widget will house our object info to make the information contrasted in the viewport and add other utilities later on.

-We will accomplish this by structuring a box for the label with a background color.
+You will accomplish this by structuring a box for the label with a background color.

-## Step 1.4: Create the Ui Framework
+## Step 1.6: Create the Ui Framework

 Let's define this as `on_build_widgets` and use the `Omniverse UI Framework` to create the label for this widget in a `ZStack`.
 [See here for more documentation on Omniverse Ui Framework](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui/docs/index.html).